datalass1/100-days-of-code/README.md

 **Tomorrows plans:** Aim to complete GEE work then move onto image segmentation and ML in python with skimage and sklearn.
 So tomorrow work on Random Forest and accuracy assessment.

+### Day 22: 1st May
+Link to GEE Script: https://code.earthengine.google.com/6a0779085f023dab360325a649cf8c9e

+**Today's Progress:** Back in GEE trying Random Forest and cloud removal using a cirrus and cloud mask from the Sentinel-2 Q60 band and then creating a single image using median pixel values.
+I also tried to be smart with the training data.

+**Thoughts:** Trying to be smart with the training data and use the water mask pixels from MODIS/006/MOD44W as locations for training data.
+Similar example used in the 20190430-RF-classifier-example javascript Random Forest example.

+**Tomorrows plans:** Have a look at training data options, finish Random Forest.

 # Glossary of Data Science Terminology

 **Machine Learning**